Standards of Practice

-- By renting the movie directly from a distributer that is recognized to grant such licenses, such as Swank Motion Pictures, Inc., rather than from a video store.
+- By renting the movie directly from a distributor that is recognized to grant such licenses, such as Swank Motion Pictures, Inc., or Criterion Pictures rather than from a video store or streaming service.
 The Office of Student Development can assist student organizations in selecting and obtaining a film.

 - Owning a copy of the movie that comes with public performance rights.

 - Getting written public performance rights from the copyright holder.
 (We will accept a letter from the company, filmmaker, producer, or director of the film.)

 In most cases, you will be eligible for a “non-theatrical” public performance license, which is considerably cheaper than what a commercial cinema must pay.
 Still, the cost is likely to be at least several hundred dollars, especially for the most recent movies.
 That may seem unreasonable, but keep in mind that inability or unwillingness to pay is not a valid defense to a copyright infringement lawsuit.